-- iii) Rest periods. - iv) Flight time. - v) Cumulative flight time as per Para 8 of this CAR. - 18.3 The operator shall also keep records of occasions when flight time and duty were extended as per Para 16 of this CAR. - 18.4 If discretion was used for similar reasons on more than 20% of occasions when a particular route or a route pattern is flown, for the seasonal schedule or minimum of 28 Flight Duty Periods, then the operator shall review and change the schedule or the crew scheduling arrangements so as to reduce the frequency at which such events occur. - 18.5 In addition, DGCA may require submission of copies and analysis of records in the manner deemed fit. - 18.6 Operator shall ensure that the Flight crew members shall maintain a personal record of their daily flight time, duty period, flight duty period and rest periods. - 18.7 Above maybe achieved through a fool proof transparent computerized system.
+- 17.3 The operator shall also keep records of occasions when flight time and duty were extended as per Para 16 of this CAR. - 17.4 If discretion was used for similar reasons on more than 20% of occasions when a particular route or a route pattern is flown, for the seasonal schedule or minimum of 28 Flight Duty Periods, then the operator shall review and change the schedule or the crew scheduling arrangements so as to reduce the frequency at which such events occur.

+- In addition, DGCA may require submission of copies and analysis of records in the manner deemed fit. - 17.6 Operator shall ensure that the Flight crew members shall maintain a personal record of their daily flight time, duty period, flight duty period and rest periods. - 17.7 Above maybe achieved through a fool proof, transparent, computerized system.
 The operator shall evolve a system so that only designated officers of the operator have access to the system.
-Further, the system shall have a provision of audit trail so that any change made in the data may be tracked down to its source. - 18.8 The operator through the computerized system shall ensure that the flight crew member is well within the flight time, flight duty period, duty period and rest period requirements before permitting him to operate a flight.
+Further, the system shall have a provision of audit trail so that any change made in the data may be tracked down to its source. - The operator, through the computerized system shall ensure that the flight crew member is well within the flight time, flight duty period, duty period and rest period requirements before permitting him to operate a flight.